-Academic Skill-Building program for K-8th children with an ASU tutor
+Academic Skill-Building program for K-8th grade children with an ASU tutor

-Kindergarten through 8th grade children receive one-on-one tutoring with an ASU student who is responsible for facilitating interactive educational activities that correspond to the Common Core Standards in reading, writing, and math as well as assisting that child with homework and reading skills.
+Kindergarten through 8th grade children receive one-on-one tutoring with an ASU student, responsible for facilitating interactive educational activities that correspond to Arizona College & Career Readiness Standards in reading, writing, and math.
+Assistance with homework is also provided.

 Middle School Tutoring Program

-Middle school-aged children (6th - 8th grade) receive one-on-one tutoring in academic skill-building and homework assistance with their ASU tutor, as well as life skills development such as time management, positive decision making, self-esteem, job skills, and college-going expectations.
+Middle school-aged children (6th - 8th grade) receive one-on-one tutoring in academic skill-building and homework assistance from their ASU tutor.
+Tutors also foster life skills development (such as time management and positive decision making), positive self-esteem, job skills, and college-going expectations.